I beg to move,

 The Bill received Royal Assent in 2010, and the compensation scheme was set in motion.
 It was slow at first, but it began to pick up over subsequent years.
 By 31 August 2016, when the scheme’s final figures were published, over £1.2 billion had been paid out to 932,805 policyholders, although more than 107,647 have still to be paid but cannot be traced.
 Tragically, 15,516 policyholders have died, and their estates did not claim the payments despite attempts by the scheme to contact them.
 In addition, 894,507 non-with-profits annuity investors have been issued with lump sum payments totalling £751 million.

 To conclude, when we examine the compensation paid to investors following the collapse of the Icelandic banks in 2008, for which every investor received up to £50,000 of their losses in full and quickly, the Equitable Life scheme looks rather less generous.
 Given that the average policy involved a total sum invested of £45,000, it seems rather unfair to me and to Equitable Life policyholders that they did not receive more, which is why EMAG continues to campaign for full compensation for all policyholders and why so many Members on both sides of this House support that view.
-I urge all Members—this is the last bit, Mr Deputy Speaker—current and future to take up the cause of Equitable Life policyholders to try and restore their faith in the ability of this House, as the elected representatives of the people, properly to secure compensation for the victims of one of the greatest financial scandals of our age.
+I urge all Members—this is the last bit, Mr Deputy Speaker—current and future to take up the cause of Equitable Life policyholders to try to restore their faith in the ability of this House, as the elected representatives of the people, properly to secure compensation for the victims of one of the greatest financial scandals of our age.
 We have a moral duty and should not be afraid to carry it out.

 Order.
 I am not going to complain about the length of that speech, but if Members can try to speak for under 10 minutes, that would help the situation.
 All our constituents need the help and support of this House, and we need to hear these passionate speeches, but please try to help each other.
 The good news is that Sir Desmond Swayne has offered to undershoot in order to pull some time back.